jonathaneunice/jonathans-python/README.md

 ## Implementations

 * Python 3, not Python 2.
 It's time to migrate whole-heartedly.
 I have long supported Python 3 in my modules and with my students, but still often reached for the familiar  2.7 for my own work.
 No longer.
 Python 3.6 (released December 2016) is now the place to go if you have any choice in the matter.
 In addition to the superior handling of modern Unicode text (which is everywhere in a global economy) and other 'standard' features of Python 3, 3.6 adds template strings and orders `dict` keys, fixing ugly "Why?!
 Why does Python not do this yet?!" glitches.
-3.6 is the Python 3 we deserve.
+3.6 is both the Python 3 we need and the Python 3 we deserve.
 * CPython, aka the standard, C-based implementation of Python you'd get from [python.org](https://www.python.org/) and other source.
 The Gold Standard and generally best place to run Python code.
 * [Jython](https://hg.python.org/jython) - Implementation of Python programming language written in Java for the Java virtual machine (JVM).
 I used to test all my libraries against Jython and to be hopeful for a JVM-resident Python, but my hopes for it have dimmed over time.
 Development is slow and the versions are back-level vs. standard CPython.
 It also doesn't easily support C-implemented libraries like `lxml` and `numpy` which are essential to much of my code.
 The standard execution environment now seems to be Linux-in-the-cloud, not JVM.
 Time marches on.
 Still, love it as an old fling.
 * [PyPy](https://bitbucket.org/pypy/pypy) - Accelerated JIT implementation of Python.
 Good currency with CPython.
 I test and certify all my code against PyPy, and occasionally use it when CPython isn't fast enough.